Reveille (dog): Reveille II

 Reveille II was the second official Aggie mascot.
 Eight years after the first Reveille died, the student body attempted to raise money to purchase a new mascot.
 After they failed to raise enough, Arthur Weinert, a graduate of the Class of 1900, donated a Shetland Sheepdog to the students in 1952.
-Named Reveille II, the new unofficial mascot was cared for by the Fightin' Texas Aggie Band from 1952–1954.
+Named Reveille II, the new unofficial mascot was cared for by the Fightin' Texas Aggie Band from 1952 to 1954.
 During the summer of 1954, a student found Reveille II wandering loose around campus.
 He and a classmate cared for her and then took her home with them for the rest of the summer.
 During the fall semester, she lived with one of the students, Sam Netterville, in his dorm room.